plainblack/ving/ving/docs/content/ving-schema.md

 A string that is name of the MySQL database table it will be stored in.

 ### owner
 An array containing the method for determining who owns this object.
 Owners can be assigned special rights on `props`.

 The owner can be any field that contains a User ID, so in the case of the `User` schema, it can use its own id by specifying `$id`, but in another table it might be `$userId`.

 It can also contain any number of roles.
 By default there are 3 roles: `admin`, `developer`, `verifiedEmail`, but you could add more.

+It can also defer to a parent object.
+So let's say you had a record called Invoice and another called LineItem.
+Each LineItem would have a parent relation to the Invoice called `invoice`.
+So you could then use `^invoice` (notice the carat) to indicate that you'd like to ask the Invoice if the User owns it, and if the answer is yes, then the LineItem will be considered to also be owned by that user.
+The carat means "look for a parent relation in the schema" and whatever comes after the carat is the name of that relation.

 ### props
 All schemas should have the base props of `id`, `createdAt`, and `updatedAt` by using `...baseSchemaProps`.
 After that it's up to you to add your own props to the list.
 There are many different types of props for different field types.